 Membership

 Sec.
-1. Members shall maintain a grade point average (GPA) of 2.0 on a 4.0 scale for the curriculum within the College of Pharmacy to remain in good academic standing and be considered Active members.
+1. Members in good standing shall maintain a grade point average (GPA) of 2.0 on a 4.0 scale for the curriculum within the College of Pharmacy to remain in good academic standing and be considered Active members.
 Each member shall pay dues as outlined in Ordinance 11, Sec 2 to the Chapter during each scholastic semester to remain an Active member.
 Each member pursuing his first three years of pharmacy coursework shall be required to join at least one (1) Tier One committee as defined in Ordinance 7.
 Fourth year members shall be encouraged to join Tier One committees, but participation is optional.
 Attendance shall be highly encouraged of all Active members at all regularly scheduled Chapter meetings and other Chapter activities.
-Members who do not pay dues to the Chapter as outlined in Ordinance 11 or who do not remain in good academic standing shall be considered members not in good standing.
 Members not in good standing shall still be required to pay dues and should work to raise or maintain their grade point average above 2.0 on a 4.0 scale.
 Members not in good standing may not vote in Chapter or committee elections and may not attend Chapter sponsored socials, pledge functions, or pledge meetings.
-Members shall be considered “not in good standing” until this classification is removed secondary to the payment of dues or the correction of a grade point average as indicated in Ordinance 2, Sec.
-2.

 Ordinance 3